aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/1-configure-iam-identity/index.en.md

 There are multiple options to sign the request for Amazon VPC Lattice services.

-1. **[AWS SDK](https://docs.aws.amazon.com/vpc-lattice/latest/ug/sigv4-authenticated-requests.html)**: This option has the optimal performance and is the **prefered solution**, but requires code changes for the application.
+1. **[AWS SDK](https://docs.aws.amazon.com/vpc-lattice/latest/ug/sigv4-authenticated-requests.html)**: This option has the optimal performance and is the **preferred solution**, but requires code changes for the application.
 1. By using a container sidecar to sign the requests:
     1. **[AWS SIGv4 Proxy Admission Controller](https://github.com/awslabs/aws-sigv4-proxy)**:  This option use AWS SIGv4 Proxy to forward HTTP request and add AWS Sigv4 headers.
 The details is covered in this [post](https://aws.amazon.com/blogs/containers/application-networking-with-amazon-vpc-lattice-and-amazon-eks/).
     1. Using new [envoy proxy signature](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/aws_request_signing_filter) functionality

-Additionaly, if we uses the sidecar pattern, we can uses an admission controller to dynamically inject the signing sidecar in the Pod.
+Additionally, if we uses the sidecar pattern, we can uses an admission controller to dynamically inject the signing sidecar in the Pod.

 3. **[Kyverno policy engine](https://kyverno.io/)**: It runs as a [dynamic admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) and receives mutating admission webhook HTTP callbacks from the API server, and applies matching policies to return results that enforce admission policies.
 In other words, Kyverno can automatically inject the sidecar and init containers automatically.
 We will be using ths option in this module.